 There's a really interesting discussion on interactive storytelling going on at Grand Text Auto, triggered by Robin's reports on the Game Tech Summit.

-how we can get closer to this, in the broader context of innovation in interactive entertainment.
+I've been interested in interactive storytelling since, well, 1989 - before I had even entered the games industry.
+In the last year (except when I was too busy being a producer) I've been thinking a lot about how we can get closer to this, in the broader context of innovation in interactive entertainment.
 Not so much what to do (not that that's an easy question), but how to create the opportunity.

 I cannot help thinking of Chris Crawford, who has been here and thought about this so many years ago already.